GoraNetwork/developer-quick-start/evm/README.md

-# Gora developer quick start package for Base and EVM-compatible networks
+# Gora developer quick start package for Base

 Here you will find examples and support tools for developing smart contracts with Gora on [Base](https://base.org/) and potentially other EVM-compatible networks.
 For general information on Gora Developer Quick Start package as well as on developing Algorand applications, go [here](https://github.com/GoraNetwork/developer-quick-start/README.md).
 Gora Base (EVM) examples are modelled after Algorand Gora examples, but the toolset and execution workflow differ.

-## Using Gora on Base mainnet, Base Sepolia testnet
+## Using Gora on Base mainnet or Base Sepolia testnet

  Gora smart contract addresses for Base mainnet and testnet networks are as follows: